HackersCardgame/Bourdieu_App/README.md

 the website shall consist of a backend [for the momenet i think this will be LAMP] and a nice GUI [for the moment i think this will be a fancy javascript app]

-I would like to point here to the bachelor thesis of Aida Dizdar [2] because she already describes roughly what such a software should do and thanks to her bachelor thesis I had the idea of writing such a software.
+I would like to point here to the bachelor thesis of Aida Dizdar [2] because she already describes roughly what such a software should do and thanks to her bachelor thesis I had the idea of writing such a software to macht them for compatibility reasons.

 that is presumably the task of sociology.